-Field testing equipment for WET sampling events will be calibrated as per instrument specific guidelines and will be maintained as outlined in the "Instrument/Equipment Testing, Inspection, and Maintenance Requirements; Calibration and Frequency" section of the CLIA-Alaska QAPP.
+Field testing equipment for WET sampling events will be calibrated as per instrument specific guidelines and will be maintained as outlined in the "section 2.7.1 Field Measurement Instruments/Equipment and Table2-6" of the CLIA-Alaska QAPP.

 Table 5.
 Preservation and Holding Times for the Analysis of Samples

 Analyte Matrix Container Necessary Preservation and Maximum

 Volume Filtration Holding

 Time

 ASAP in the

 Temperature Effluent P, FP, G 100 mL None field

 <15 min. in

 pН Effluent P, FP, G 100 mL None the field

 Total Residual ASAP in the

 Chlorine Effluent P, FP, G 100 mL None field

 Vertebrate and

 Invertebrate

-toxicity Effluent Р 20L None 36 hours
+toxicity Effluent P 20L None 36 hours